Raphael-Boichot/The-TinyGB-Printer/README.md

 - Support for the SD card in mofosyne code added.
 - Main functions for making BMPs and keep track of file ID added.
 - Core 1 now ready to memcopy data from core 0.
+- Core 1 now ready to convert data to BMP format (to be done).
+Core 1 has plenty of time to do this, basically between two print commands, so the code can be inefficient as hell without any consequence.

 ## How do I want it to work ?
 - boot without pressing pushbutton: margin mode (green LED), an image is closed automatically when an after margin is detected;